 A One-Time Investment

 A fountain in the backyard is nice but its nozzles can jam and then you need to call the plumber.
 Bonsai trees are also a nice touch but you need to trim them several times each new season.
 A patio is rather simple in design which means there aren’t many parts that can fall to disrepair if you build it correctly the first time.
 Perhaps a floor tile will crack here and there and you may need to replace a shingle or two after a hailstorm but in general, a patio is a zero-maintenance investment!

 On the other side, this does not mean that you should be stingy when investing in the patio because the quality of materials and the work put into its construction need to be top-notch.
 If you can find conscientious handymen that can acquire good-quality wood, stone, and metal, you will be sure that the patio will last for decades without the need for major repairs.
-This is especially important in places like Queensland, jokingly referred to as the Sun Damage State, because the Australian sun can be punishing.

 Controlling the Flow of Rainwater